 Who We Serve:

-We offer outpatient neuropsychological assessments for infants, children, and young adults ages one to 21 years with hearing loss or deafness.
+We offer outpatient neuropsychological assessments for infants, children, and young adults who are d/Deaf or hard of hearing.
 We also work with children raised in bilingual environments, such as American Sign Language (ASL) and English, who need evaluations —typically, these are children of d/Deaf adults.

-We see individuals with any type of hearing loss, including genetic hearing loss and hearing loss caused by medical issues or genetic causes.
+We see individuals with any type of hearing loss, including genetic hearing loss and hearing loss caused by medical conditions.
 We also offer neuropsychological testing for children whose families are considering cochlear implant surgery, help them plan for post-operative intervention strategies, and provide follow-up evaluations to track progress afterwards.

-A neuropsychological assessment is recommended for children who are not meeting developmental milestones and who are struggling in school, demonstrating behavioral issues, or exhibiting social problems.
-Our primary goal is to understand a child's strengths and weaknesses so that we can better assist parents, physicians, and others who work with the child, whether at home, at school, or in other settings.
+A neuropsychological screening or assessment is recommended for children who are not meeting developmental milestones and/or are struggling in school, demonstrating behavioral issues, or exhibiting social problems.
+Our primary goal is to understand a child's strengths and areas of concern so that we can better assist parents, physicians, educators, treatment providers and others who work with the child, whether at home, at school, or in other settings.

 After the evaluation, we review our findings with the child and his or her family, talk about the implications, and discuss recommendations based on each patient's strengths.
 Next, we formulate a plan to guide them to the most appropriate professionals and services.
-Families receive a written report that describes test results and details recommendations tailored for the individual.
+Each family receives a written report that describes test results and details recommendations tailored for the individual.

-Our interdisciplinary team includes neuropsychologists and psychologists who are fluent in ASL.
-Our team often works with other disciplines (such as medicine, neurology, otolaryngology, audiology, psychiatry, etc.) to answer specific referral questions.
+Our interdisciplinary team includes neuropsychologists and psychologists who are fluent in ASL and English.
+Our team works collaboratively with other disciplines (such as medicine, neurology, otolaryngology, audiology, psychiatry, etc.) to answer specific referral questions.

 - Videophone for easy communication